 Mechanical Design (CAD/Pro-E)

-An Associate in Applied Science degree in Mechanical Design Technology allows you to get those skills and specialize in Computer Aided Design (CAD)/Pro-E. The Mechanical Design Technology program includes proficiencies required by industry, delivered in a practical, hands-on method that applies directly to the world of work.
+Any graduate from the EICC Mechanical Design Technology program will receive these skills as part of their intensive computer aided design (CAD) training.
+The Mechanical Design Technology program includes proficiencies require by industry, delivered in a practical hand’s on method that applies directly to the world of work.

-Pro-Engineer (Pro-E) is a standard in industry, that's why we incorporated it into our curriculum several years ago.
-In addition, we offer training in SolidWorks and AutoCAD.
-More than 500 hours of lab time prepare you well for employment.
-Our graduates’ extensive CAD training gives them the edge in today’s job market.
+Parametric solid modeling is now the standard in the industry.
+That’s why here at EICC we incorporated it into our curriculum several years ago.
+We offer solid modeling training in the industry standard software of both SolidWorks and Pro-Engineer (Pro E), all the while requiring hundreds of hours of lab time which prepares our students well for employment.
+Our graduates’ extensive CAD training gives them the edge they need to succeed in today’s job market.

 All three of these awards/paths to completion are available via the EICC MediaSite system and are offered at the Blong Technology Center in Davenport as well as Clinton Community College and Muscatine Community College.

 Starting in the fall of 2009, the Mechanical Design Technology program has been offered district wide through the EICC MediaSite system.
 This technology allows students access to lectures of the internet at the BTC, CCC, or MCC sites, or any site of the student’s choosing as long as there is internet access.
 Instructors are available on each campus on a set schedule, with lab and classroom also available at each site.
 It is the responsibility of the student to make sure he or she allows adequate time to complete assigned work for any course they are enrolled in.

 Titles include: drafting technician, design technician, mechanical drafter, mechanical designer, engineering technician, detailer, etc. All consist of design and development work by preparing detailed drawings showing exact dimensions and specifications – most prepared on CAD systems.